Bilinear representation mitigates reversal curse and enables consistent model editing: Training, probing, and editing results

 \subsubsection{Linear relation embedding}

-Figure~\ref{fig:lre_n10_100} shows the probe's accuracy as a function of the number of training samples ($n=10$ vs. $n=100$).
+Figure \ref{fig:lre_n10_100} shows the probe’s accuracy as a function of the number of training samples per relation, $n$ ($n=10$, $n=100$, and $n=500$).
 The main text reports results for $n=10$ due to the high computational cost of Jacobian calculations.
-Here, we show that increasing the number of samples to $n=100$ does not improve performance, confirming that the poor accuracy of the linear relational embedding probe is not due to insufficient sampling.
+Here, we show that increasing the number of samples up to $n=500$ does not improve performance, confirming that the poor accuracy of the linear relational embedding probe is not due to insufficient sampling.
+We also run our bilinear probing for $n=10$, $n=100$, and $n=500$, which shows that insufficient $n$ leads to underfitting.

-Figure~\ref{fig:lre_spaghetti} visualizes the layer-wise accuracy for each of the eight relations individually for $n=100$ and $\beta=5$.
+Figure~\ref{fig:lre_spaghetti} visualizes the layer-wise accuracy for each of the eight relations individually for $N=100$ and $\beta=5$.
 Interestingly, few models in ``Reversal cursed'' group (blue) show high accuracy at mid-late layers while ``Not Reversal Cursed'' models (orange) do not.
 It indicates that some models in the ``Reversal cursed'' group do learn linear relational embeddings for certain relations, but they are not consistent across relations and layers.